 What is the carnivore diet?

-The carnivore diet is a diet where you only eat animal foods, and avoid all plant-based foods.
-It is basically an extreme elimination diet.
-Proponents of the carnivore diet say it helps with many different health issues and that it can help with weight loss, blood sugar regulation, diabetes, autoimmune diseases, mood, energy, sleep, digestive issues, mental focus, and more.
+The carnivore diet is a diet where you only eat animal foods, and avoid all plant foods.
+It is a very extreme elimination diet.

-The carnivore diet is based on the notion that our ancestors evolved eating mostly meat and fish, and that the high intake of carbohydrates and plant based foods that is now common is responsible for many different health issues and chronic diseases.
+The diet is based on the idea that our ancestors evolved eating mostly meat and fish, and that the high intake of carbohydrates and plant based foods that is common now is responsible for many different health issues and chronic diseases.

 A carnivore diet is also based on the idea that the high intake of plants that is often recommended today is not ideal for health.
 Plants naturally produce a number of different chemicals and compounds to help protect themselves from pray including oxalates, salicylates, phytic acid or phytates, lectins, and more.
 It is believed that these compounds can be harmful to the human body by acting as anti-nutrients and having other negative effects, so by avoiding eating them your health will improve.

-The carnivore diet is different from other elimination diets or low carb diets such as a keto diet in that the carnivore diet aims for a zero carbohydrate intake.
+The carnivore diet is different from other diets such as a keto diet in that the carnivore diet aims for a zero carbohydrate intake.
 So even though the goal of a carnivore diet isn't to put your body into ketosis, this would happen naturally given the lack of carbs on the diet.

 The carnivore diet is also different than a paleo diet because on a paleo diet you are encourage to eat carbohydrates in the form of fruit and vegetables, while a carnivore diet does not allow any fruits or vegetables.